daily-coding-problem/api-service/.github/README.md

 Before you begin, ensure you have met the following requirements:

 - Docker and Docker Compose installed on your machine.
-- Python 3.12 or higher.
+- Java 22 or higher installed on your machine.
 - [PostgreSQL database](https://github.com/daily-coding-problem/database).

 ## Installation